 Through moving to music, children develop their sense of rhythm, balance, and coordination.
 They engage in different ways of moving their bodies to express themselves as well as learning about different movement qualities, directions of movement, and spatial and body awareness.
 Yoga helps the children to learn to control their movement and also promotes mindfulness.

 Drama is an exploration of the unique way in which humans communicate.
 In both real life and imagined fictional situations Drama allows us a vehicle to safely explore our thoughts and feelings, our reactions to and understanding of the worlds in which we live.

 At EMAS Drama is a child-led activity working with children’s thoughts, feelings and ideas through a range of drama strategies and techniques to support development of children’s:

 - Decision making, problem solving and critical thinking skills

 - Self confidence and self esteem

-Drama also includes development of theatre practice in performance and presentation.
+Drama also includes development of theatre practice in performance and presentation, often linked to work in Music.
 With an emphasis on joyful engagement, EMAS Drama supports learning in Expressive Arts and across the curriculum.

 Children are introduced to a wide range of media and techniques, both two-dimensional and three-dimensional.
 By gradually building on their skills, children become confident in selecting and implementing whichever techniques they feel are most suitable for expressing their ideas.
 Art in context is also studied, for example artists, world art, and visits to galleries.